aaholmes/llm-context-builder/README.md

 .vscode/
 .idea/
 .DS_Store
 The script will automatically pick up and use this file if it exists.
-It also includes some default ignores (like .git/).Example Output Format (llm_context.txt)# Project Context for: /path/to/your/codebase
+It also includes some default ignores (like .git/).

+Example Output Format (llm_context.txt)
+# Project Context for: /path/to/your/codebase
 # Generated on: 2025-04-23T15:29:00.123456

 ================================================================================